What is PBL?

 1) Seven Essential Project Design Elements provide a framework for developing high quality projects for your classroom, and

-2) Seven Project Based Teaching Practices help teachers, schools, and organizations measure, calibrate, and improve their practice.
+2) Seven Project Based Teaching Practices help teachers, schools, and organizations improve, calibrate, and assess their practice.

 The Gold Standard PBL model aligns with the High Quality PBL Framework.
 This framework describes what students should be doing, learning, and experiencing in a good project.
-Learn more about High Quality PBL at HQPBL.org.
+Learn more at HQPBL.org.

 See Sample Projects